(2017) Andy Weir, Del Rey, £12.99, hrdbk, 305pp, ISBN 978-0-091-95694-3

 Yet, like The Martian, Artemis is very much a space-centred novel with a clear sense-of-place: space is no mere backdrop but is as integral to the story (importantly in multiple ways) as any of the principal characters.
 Also, likeThe Martian, the novel's pace almost races from the decompressing opening through to an Earth-changing (if not Lunar settlement preserving) conclusion.
 To say much more could constitute a spoiler.
 Again, as with The Martian, Artemis is packed with solid science and technology with much to satisfy the science-literate reader and wow the more arty types who are into popular science (those who are not will run away).
 Suffice to say that, as with The Martian, Artemis is a solid hard SF novel rooted in mundane science fiction and fans of the former novel will not be disappointed with the latter.

 20th Century Fox, who did The Martian film, have apparently optioned the rights to Artemis.
 Fortunately The Martian film did well and so they may well give Artemis a decent budget.
 They will need to, for while The Martian's exotic settings (hence sets) were just a small Martian dome for a handful of people and a couple of spaceships, any Artemis film will need to convey a multi-domed city capable of supporting thousands, a recreation of the Apollo 11 landing site (yes, that is one of the tourist attractions) and a range of Lunar ground craft from small pressurised vehicles for a half-dozen crew, to giant industrial regolith harvesters.
 And then there is the question as to how the film-makers will convey one-sixth gravity?
-The EVA bits, in which the characters are weighed down by space suits, will be the least of the special effects problems: any film will have to convincingly conveying one-sixth G inside the city that will be tricky if the film-makers are to do the novel any justice.
+The EVA bits, in which the characters are weighed down by space suits, will be the least of the special effects problems: any film will have to convincingly conveying one-sixth G inside the city and that will be tricky if the film-makers are to do the novel any justice.

 Back to the novel and where do we go from here?
 The one problem there is, is not ours: it's Andy's.
-It is clear with his second novel that he can keep up the scientifically literate, adventure standard he established with The Martian.
+It is clear with his second novel that he can keep up the very high, scientifically literate, adventure standard he established with The Martian.
 So the question fans will now be asking is where on Earth will he take us next?
 (OK, space for sure, but space is a BIG place with plenty of opportunity for much to go on ) Needless to say I am looking forward to his third offering.

 [Up: Fiction Reviews Index | SF Author: Website Links | Home Page: Concatenation]